 During winter, thermal inversions trap pollutants near the ground, leading to high winter concentrations of carbon monoxide (CO) in the more congested and populated areas of the basin.
 South Lake Tahoe is particularly prone to elevated levels of CO during thermal inversions due to the high traffic volumes and number of residential wood stoves and fireplaces in the area.
 Please refer to Appendix B of the TMPO RTP.
 No exceedances of the 8-hour have occurred since 1992.
 Also please note that traffic volumes have decreased significantly at the project area and throughout the Region over the past eight years (Mobility 2030 p 14-17).
-During summer, some transport of ozone ( $O_3$ ) from the west occurs, but the California Air Resources Board (ARB) has not yet officially recognized this as a transport route.
-Given the decrease in traffic volumes over the last seven years and that ozone is increasing it certainly appears that transport into the Lake Tahoe Region is a significant factor.
+During the late summer, Lake Tahoe is prone to increased ozone (O3) as a result of traffic-volumes, high temperatures, and solar radiation.
+Local sources of O3 ozone-include mobile vehicles and stationary equipment.
+Some out-of-basin transport of ozone (O3) from the west also occurs, but the California Air Resources Board (ARB) has not yet officially recognized this as a transport route.
+Given the decrease in traffic volumes over the last seven years and that O3ozone-is increasing it certainly appears that transport into the Lake Tahoe Region is a significant-contributing factor to background O3ozone-concentrations.